 Spliceable: Yes (see note)

 - Very difficult to splice.
-If eye splice needed for halyard can strip cover back a couple inches at end & whipped down.
-5/32” can be spliced; smaller sizes are too small for splicing.
+If eye splice needed for halyard you can strip cover back and whip it down, then do a 12-strand eye splice.
+1/8” and 5/32” can be spliced; smaller sizes are too small for splicing.
+1/12” is not a braided core and cannot be spliced.

 Strippable: Yes (see note)